 Attorneys are very busy and have a lot of priorities to manage.
 Therefore, another deadline looming is likely to stress them out and may make them opt out before they even begin writing.
 Instead of focusing on one big deadline, have the contributor set smaller project milestones.
-Ask them what they think is a realistic timeline for creating an outline, a first draft, finding photos, etc. Make sure they are content to be held accountable to those milestones.
+Ask them what they think is a realistic timeline for creating an outline, a first draft, finding photos, etc. Make sure they are content to be held accountable for those milestones.

-6. Manage using a content calendar
+6. Manage Using a Content Calendar

 There are a lot of reasons why blogging is a critical part of today’s marketing mix – but does your firm treat it that way?
 If creating content is consistently pushed to the bottom of everyone’s list, or the benefits of blogging are not mentioned often, then your lawyers are not going to treat it as a priority.
 Your team needs to cultivate a culture where everyone understands the importance of content creation.
-The more that you can generate excitement from around the firm, the more likely it is that people will want to contribute to the effort (and stick to deadlines when they do).
+The more excitement you can generate within the firm, the more likely it is that people will want to contribute to the effort (and stick to deadlines when they do).

 Your lawyers are going to expand their business if they can be viewed as a renowned expert in their field.
 People will share that information via word-of-mouth, but they’re just as likely to look for individuals online.
 If your lawyers can craft a substantial online presence, they will have more credibility, authority, and substance.
 Show them a few key blogs of true thought leaders, and make sure they understand the benefits of cultivating that thought leadership in their own spaces.

-12. Offer writing help
+12. Offer Writing Help

-Getting your lawyers to contribute to the firm’s blog is a win-win – for the firm, and for individual attorneys.
+Getting your lawyers to contribute to the firm’s blog is a win-win – for the firm and for individual attorneys.
 Help them to see those benefits and support them along the way, and you’ll get a more diverse set of blog contributors.
 But don’t stop there!
 Promotion of your blog is just as important.
-Law firms who don’t leverage their lawyers’ networks are missing out on opportunities.
+Law firms that don’t leverage their lawyers’ networks are missing out on opportunities.
 Send them links to content that can be shared via social.
 Encourage them to post curated, pre-approved content across LinkedIn and other social networks.